vasup86/Indeed-Scraper/README.md

 # Indeed-Scraper

-This project is an Indeed job posting scraper created using python.
+Searching for job posting on Indeed is a time-consuming and unpleasant experience.
+Each page has about 10 postings and finding a perfect positing can take a while.
+This project is an Indeed job posting scraper created using python and aims to solve this issue.
+The user enters their preferred job title, location, file name for the excel, and location and time to showcase revelant job positing.
+The application then takes these choices and generates an excel sheet with relevant job title, salary, company, job link and a brief description.

 The projects is created using requests, Beautiful Soup, pandas and tkinter. <br/>

 ![Screenshot (304)](https://user-images.githubusercontent.com/83378929/147377316-71e23a56-df9c-4aee-a383-89b9495dbf63.png)
 <br/>